Universal moduli spaces of vector bundles and the log-minimal model program on the moduli of curves: Preliminaries

-as claimed. \end{proof} The statement and proof of Lemma \ref{lemma:module-dimension-bound} assume $Y$ is irreducible.
-We have the following bound for reducible $Y$. \begin{corollary} Suppose $Y$ is reducible and polarized by $L\rightarrow Y$ with $\deg L=d$.
+\end{lemma} The statement and proof of Lemma \ref{lemma:module-dimension-bound} assume $Y$ is irreducible.
+We have the following bound for reducible $Y$. \begin{corollary} Suppose $(Y,L)$ is a polarized projective curve with $\deg L=d$.
 Let $\mathcal{F}$ be a coherent $\O_Y$-module of multirank $(r_1,\dots,r_p)$.
 Then for any $y\in Y$,

 where